 Need to meet with an advisor?

-Center until solidifying a major of choice.
-Click here for more information available at the University College Advising Center.
+Undecided majors will be advised by the advising staff in the Undeclared Advising Center until solidifying a major of choice.
+Click here for more information available at the Undeclared Advising Center.

 College of Basic and Applied Sciences